LWFlouisa/AdvBaysian/README.md

 ~~~

 ## Use Cases
-For non machine learning, the best use case is in using the terminal to play predefined music tones.
+Beyond machine learning, the best use case is in using the terminal to play predefined Xenharmonic tones.

 Ex.
 Standard Mode